jjloomis/wordpress-basics/logging-into-your-site.md

 # Logging into your site

-1. To login to your WordPress site, go to:
+To login to your WordPress site, go to:

     `example.digitalmediadrive.com/wp-admin`

+Be sure to replace `example` with your ePanther username.

-2. Enter the username and password you created when you installed WordPress on your server space.
+Enter the username and password you created when you installed WordPress on your server space.
 If you forgot your username and/ or password, you can reset your password.